rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-0-enc-index-based.md

         |-> 4
 ```

-Note that the transition towards references has no substantial effect on the
+Note that the transition towards references has no substantial effect on
-difficulties a path-based encoding has with repeating elements.
-That is, even
+the difficulties a path-based encoding has with repeating elements.
+That is,
-repeating references will add cycles to a graph.
+even repeating references will add cycles to a graph.

-Note the **backwards-oriented** edge `(3,2)` which finalizes the cycle.
-In
+Note the **backwards-oriented** edge `(3,2)` which can be understood to
-contrary to that, all the other edges (e.g. `(2,3)`) are **forwards-oriented**
+close a cycle.
+In contrary to that, all the other edges (e.g. `(2,3)`) are
-towards the last reference in `r`.
-Consequently, there are certain advantages
+**forwards-oriented** towards subsequent references.
+Consequently, there
-in having a specific order of references, since cycles can then be detected
+are certain advantages in having a specific order of references, since
-by simply comparing the values of node references.
+cycles can then be detected by comparing the values of node references.

 <!-- ======================================================================= -->
 ## basic constraints

 ```
-s := (a,b,c,d,e)   =>   r := (1,2,3,4,5)
+s := (a,b,c,d,e)   =>   n := (a,b,c,d,e)
-                        n := (a,b,c,d,e)
+                        r := (1,2,3,4,5)
 ```

-Even though there is no requirement in regards to the length of a sequence of
+Even though there is in general no requirement in regards to the length of a
-references `r`, it is in general expected that each node definition in `n` is
+sequence of references `r`, it is in general expected that each node definition
-referenced at least once, which is why sequence `r` is expected to hold at
+in `n` is referenced at least once, which is why sequence `r` is expected to
-least `#n` references.
+hold at least `#n` references.

 * for `N := { n[r[i]] | (i in [1,#r]) }`
 * `(#N == #n)` and `(#n <= #r)` are both expected to be true

-Note that set `N` is the set of node in `n` for which there is at least one
+Note that set `N` is the set of nodes in `n` for which there is at least one
 reference in `r`.
 Simply put, `N` is the set of all referenced nodes.

 Despite `r` not being upward-restricted in length, any reference in `r` must
 be a valid reference to some node in `n`.
 Exceptions may be defined such that
-some invalid references are allowed, which may denote a root or a leaf.
+some invalid references are allowed, which may denote root nodes or leaf nodes.

 * `(r[i] in [1,#n])` must be true for any `(i in [1,#r])`